 In 2019 Irene switched to the international accountancy and consultancy firm PricewaterhouseCoopers (PwC), where she worked as a senior associate in the Global Immigration Services team.
 At PwC, Irene mainly advised multinationals and their employees on immigration issues.
 She was also part of the Posted Workers Team, which means she has a lot of experience with employees who are seconded by their employer from an EU member state, Norway, Liechtenstein, Iceland or Switzerland to the Netherlands.
 After working for PwC for a little over eighteen months, she returned to Kroes Advocaten.

 She found the varied nature of migration law and the international aspect appealing.
 This prompted her to work as a volunteer at Stichting Rechtswinkel Migranten during her studies.
 She has also taught secondary school student about criminal law.

-Irene is currently in her second term at the Members Council of Amnesty International Netherlands for the Flevoland / Noord Holland / Utrecht region.
-She stands up against human rights violations worldwide.
+Irene has been active for many years in the Members' Council of Amnesty International Netherlands for the Flevoland/North Holland/Utrecht region.
+She has stood up against human rights violations worldwide.